Threespot/TSM-FE-pattern-library/checklist/readme.md

 	> Example: "Check the Twitter UI Documentation for design compliance"

-	If someone is embracing a specific technology, they are responsible for testingit and for it's ramifications.
+	If someone is embracing a specific technology, they are responsible for testingit and for its ramifications.
 Let's not put a bunch of edge-case fixes in here.

 - Include links to helpful tools and articles when appropriate and available.